chrislockard/chrislockard.net/content/post/2025-09-02-finishing-what-i-started.md

-wasn't going to make the same mistake twice - waiting for Nintendo to have popular third-party titles, a situation that wouldn't be fixed until 17 years later with the release of the Switch - so I hooked the PlayStation 2 up to the TV, popped in Disc one of Final Fantasy IX and played.
+wasn't going to make the same mistake twice - waiting for Nintendo to have popular third-party titles, a situation that wouldn't be fixed until 17 years later with the release of the Switch - so I hooked the PlayStation 2 up to the TV, popped in disc one of Final Fantasy IX and played.

 And played.
 And then at some point, stopped playing.
 God knows why, but I stopped playing the game part-way through, and then disengaged.
 For a few days